OML-NPA/EasyML.jl/docs/src/gui_guide.md

 Binning method - specifies a binning method: automatic, number of bins or bin width.

-Value - number of bins or bin width depending on a previous settings.
+Value - number of bins or bin width depending on previous settings.

 Normalisation - normalisation type for a histogram: pdf, density, probability or none.